vandrearczyk/caffe-TCNN/README.md

 # Caffe-TCNN.
 Using filter banks in convolutional neural networks for texture classification
 This is a basic example of the Texture CNN (T-CNN) network developed in "andrearczyk2016".
-We provide an example of the T-CNN-3 (3 convolution layers) fine-tuned or from scratch on the kth-tips-2b database.
+We provide an implementation of the T-CNN-3 (3 convolution layers) fine-tuned or from scratch on the kth-tips-2b database.

 ## Getting started
-Install caffe and go to the caffe directory:
+Install caffe and go to the caffe directory.

-    cd caffe-TCNN-master

 Download and import the T-CNN-3 model pretrained on ImageNet.